Six Rights of Root Cause Analysis [Root Cause Analysis Best Practices]

 Do those procedures have similar problems?

-What if you find that many procedures have “more than one action per step?”
-Then you know there is a Generic Cause.
-You need to ask what in the system allows procedures written with more than one action per step.
+If you find that many procedures have “more than one action per step,” then you know there is a Generic Cause.
+You need to ask what in the system allows procedures to be written and approved with more than one action per step.

 See more about going beyond root cause analysis by CLICKING HERE.